runZeroInc/rumble-api-go/README.md

-# Rumble Network Discovery API
+# Rumble Network Discovery API - Go

-This repository contains a copy of the Rumble OpenAPI Specification (v3) and related files.
+This repository contains a copy of the Rumble OpenAPI for Go.

 Interactive documentation can be found at https://app.swaggerhub.com/apis-docs/RumbleDiscovery/Rumble

+The source YAML for the API can be found at https://github.com/RumbleDiscovery/rumble-api

 The OpenAPI generator can be used to create client stubs for most languages:
  - https://openapi-generator.tech/